zmy-farmer/julia/doc/manual/calling-c-and-fortran-code.rst

 Finally, you can use :func:`ccall` to actually generate a call to the library function.
 Arguments to :func:`ccall` are as follows:

-1. (:function, "library") pair (must be a constant, but see below).
+1. A ``(:function, "library")`` pair, which must be written as a literal constant,

+   OR

+   a function pointer (for example, from :func:`dlsym`).

 2. Return type (see below for mapping the declared C type to Julia)

-   - This argument will be evaluated at compile-time.
+   - This argument will be evaluated when the containing method is declared.

 3. A tuple of input types.
 The input types must be written as a literal tuple, not a tuple-valued variable or expression.

-   - This argument will be evaluated at compile-time.
+   - This argument will be evaluated when the containing method is declared.

 4. The following arguments, if any, are the actual argument values passed to the function.